Comparing Flued Gas Heaters vs Unflued Portable Gas Heaters – Reviews

 Manufacturer Sizing Charts

-To make it even easier, most manufacturers have sizing charts, for their heaters, based on climate zone maps.
+To make it even easier, most manufacturers have sizing charts, for their gas heaters, based on climate zone maps.

-Take the time to measure the area you wish to heat and use these charts and maps to get the correctly sized heater.
+Take the time to measure the area you wish to heat and use these charts and maps to get the correctly sized gas heater.

 It is always wise to follow the manufacturers’ advice.